Elizabethtown-Kitley: Cemeteries

 The amalgamated townships of Elizabethtown-Kitley are dotted with numerous old cemeteries, many of which lay abandoned.
 There are a total of 67 cemeteries recorded in the township.
 The majority of these cemeteries are old family burying ground dating from the late 1700s to the early 1800s - a time when burying the dead on the family's land was common.
 Many have been fully transcribed through local volunteer efforts however many are not, possibly due to the fact the stones are now illegible from deterioration.
 Most of the old family burial plots are completely abandoned or located on private properties.
 Additionally, the Brockville cemeteries are located within Elizabethtown-Kitley.

-The following is an incomplete list of all registered cemeteries recorded as being within Elizabethtown-Kitley township by the Ontario Genealogical Society:
+The following is an incomplete list of all registered cemeteries recorded as being within Elizabethtown-Kitley township by the Ontario Genealogical Society (many of these cemeteries are also known by other or multiple names; the names listed here are those specified by the Ontario Genealogical Society):